ABEDAVIDscripts/AutoVista_Sales_Intelligence_and_Performance_Analysis/README.md

 ### Introduction:

-The AutoVista Sales project was designed to convert raw automotive sales data into actionable business insights.
+The AutoVista Sales project was designed to convert raw automotive sales data from 2022 and 2023 into actionable business insights.
 The process began in SQL Server Management Studio (SSMS), where the dataset was meticulously cleaned to eliminate inconsistencies, duplicates, and missing values.
-Comprehensive Exploratory Data Analysis (EDA) was then conducted to identify key sales trends, product performance, and revenue patterns.
-These findings were translated into a dynamic Power BI dashboard that visualizes sales heatmap, revenue contribution and monthly trends.
-The final dashboard serves as a strategic tool for monitoring revenue performance and market behavior, enabling data-driven decisions to optimize sales outcomes.
+Comprehensive Exploratory Data Analysis (EDA) was then conducted to identify key sales trends, product performance, and revenue patterns across both years.
+These findings were translated into a dynamic Power BI dashboard that visualizes sales heatmap, revenue contribution, and monthly trends.
+The final dashboard serves as a strategic tool for monitoring revenue performance, identifying year-over-year changes, and understanding market behavior — enabling data-driven decisions to optimize sales outcomes.

 <br>
 <br>